Camping in the wind: is it safe and how do you prepare?

 10. Bring a book

 If worst comes to worst, you may be best off just hanging out in your tent until things die down, or until daylight rolls around and you can pack up and head home.
-Bring along one of the best hiking books, curl up in your sleeping bag, switch on your headlamp and make the most of it.
+Bring along one of the best hiking books, curl up in your sleeping bag, switch on your best headlamp and make the most of it.

 11. Don’t be afraid to call it a day